SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 This section describe how to install Docker using the `apt` repository on one of those Debian 64-bit versions:

 * Debian Bullseye 11 (stable)
-* Debian Buster 10 (oldstable)
+* Debian Buster 10 (old stable)

 All of the installation steps come from the [official Docker Engine installation for Debian](https://docs.docker.com/engine/install/debian/).
 Feel free to consult the official installation page for more information.
 To install Docker on another Linux OS, please consult the [official Docker documentation](https://docs.docker.com/engine/install/)

-### Uninstall old verions
+### Uninstall old versions
 Run the following command to uninstall old Docker versions:
 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc